Convolutional neural network: Time delay neural networks

-The time delay neural network (TDNN) was introduced in 1987 by Alex Waibel et al. and was one of the first convolutional networks, as it achieved shift invariance.
-It did so by utilizing weight sharing in combination with backpropagation training.
+The time delay neural network (TDNN) was introduced in 1987 by Alex Waibel et al. for phoneme recognition and was an early convolutional network exhibiting shift-invariance.
+A TDNN is a 1-D convolutional neural net where the convolution is performed along the time axis of the data.
+It is the first CNN utilizing weight sharing in combination with a training by gradient descent, using backpropagation.
 Thus, while also using a pyramidal structure as in the neocognitron, it performed a global optimization of the weights instead of a local one.

 TDNNs are convolutional networks that share weights along the temporal dimension.
 They allow speech signals to be processed time-invariantly.
-In 1990 Hampshire and Waibel introduced a variant which performs a two dimensional convolution.
-Since these TDNNs operated on spectrograms, the resulting phoneme recognition system was invariant to both shifts in time and in frequency.
-This inspired translation invariance in image processing with CNNs.
-The tiling of neuron outputs can cover timed stages.
+In 1990 Hampshire and Waibel introduced a variant that performs a two-dimensional convolution.
+Since these TDNNs operated on spectrograms, the resulting phoneme recognition system was invariant to both time and frequency shifts, as with images processed by a neocognitron.